Bruised Bananas Are Sweeter

 There is pain in insight and peace in knowing.

-When everything was stripped away, who are we?
-These pieces represent that question.
+When everything falls away, what’s left?
+These pieces of art explore that question.

 Open